openedx/openedx-k8s-harmony/README.md

 resources.
 The load balancer should **auto-detect** any Open edX instances that get deployed onto the cluster, without a central configuration file.

-Currently, this is a proof of concept, so it uses [Traefik](https://traefik.io/traefik/) as a load balancer (Traefik is the one that the author is most experienced with).
-Traefik is excellent _but_ does not support a high availability setup when it's also managing HTTPS certs, so a future version of this chart could offload cert management onto a separate service or use another ingress controller like nginx+cert-manager.
-(Note that the author tried using the Caddy Ingress Controller but it was too immature and buggy.)
+Currently, this initial version uses [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) as a load balancer alongside [cert-manager](cert-manager.io/) to provide automatic SSL certificates.
+Given that this chart serves as an umbrella chart for additional dependencies cert-manager will be installed on the same namespace as the parent chart, you should take special care not to install cert-manager twice due to it installing several non-namespaced resources.
+If you already installed cert-manager by different means, make sure set `cert-manager.enabled: false` for this chart.

 ## Central Database/Monitoring/etc